Canada

 Payment of tax

 Income tax is withheld from salaries.
 Any balance of tax owed is due 30 April of the following year.
 Individuals are required to pay quarterly instalments if their tax payable exceeds amounts withheld at source by more than CAD 3,000 (CAD 1,800 for Quebec residents) in both the current and either of the two previous years.
-Effective 1 January 2024, individuals must make all tax payments or remittances of more than CAD 10,000 to the Receiver General of Canada electronically, except in special circumstances that preclude it.
+Effective 1 January 2024, individuals must make all tax payments or remittances of more than CAD 10,000 to the Receiver General for Canada electronically, except in special circumstances that preclude it.

 Tax audit process